 Variations

 Peach Pico de Gallo is best served fresh.
-However, you can store it in the fridge in a covered container for up to 3-4 days.
+However, it can be stored in the refrigerator in an airtight container for 3-4 days.

 A serving of fruit and vegetables is ½ cup.
 Peach pico de gallo does count as a serving of fruit and vegetables.